tingiris/game-theory-book/working/draft-1-2/chapter02/02-0_topics.md

 7. Traps to Avoid in Game Recognition
 - Common pitfalls and misconceptions in identifying and classifying games
 - Strategies to avoid these traps and increase your chances of correctly recognizing games.

+8. Examples and Exercises
+- Some real world scenarios
+- Practice exercises